 What Tokens are Accepted as Collateral?

-At the time of writing this BlockFi review you can use the following assets as collateral; Bitcoin (BTC), Ether (ETH), Litecoin (LTC), Pax Gold (PAXG).
+At the time of writing this BlockFi review, you can use the following assets as collateral; Bitcoin (BTC), Ether (ETH), Litecoin (LTC), and Pax Gold (PAXG).

 The BlockFi Wallet was released in January 2022 and provides users with an easy way to buy, sell, store and safeguard crypto on a trusted platform.